JavaScript is required

 Isolated character practice builds the foundation, but contextual learning makes everything stick better.
 Writing actual words, phrases, and sentences shows you how characters combine and behave in real usage.

-Start simple with common two-character vocabulary words.
-Instead of just writing 学 and 生 separately, practice writing 学生 (student) as a complete word.
-Then practice it in a sentence: 我是学生 (I am a student).
+1. Start simple with common two-character vocabulary words.
+Instead of just writing and separately, practice writing (student) as a complete word.
+Then practice it in a sentence: (I am a student).
 This reinforces the individual characters while teaching you natural word combinations.

 Plenty of learners sabotage their own progress with counterproductive habits.
 Watching out for these pitfalls saves you time and frustration.

-Ignoring stroke order is the biggest mistake.
-Yeah, you can make a recognizable character writing strokes in random order, but you're building bad muscle memory that's hard to fix later.
+1. Ignoring stroke order is the biggest mistake.
+Yeah, you can make a recognizable character writing strokes in random order, but you're building bad muscle memory as a result.
 Your characters will look awkward, writing will be slower, and you'll struggle with cursive or handwriting input systems.
 Just learn it correctly from the start.

-Practicing only recognition without production creates a false sense of progress.
+2. Practicing only recognition without production creates a false sense of progress.
 You might recognize 1000 characters when reading but struggle to write even 100 from memory.
-If writing matters to your goals, you need to actually practice writing, not just passive review.
+You need to learn both how to read and write Chinese characters.

-Trying to learn too many characters too fast leads to burnout and poor retention.
+3. Trying to learn too many Mandarin characters too fast leads to burnout and poor retention.
 Learning 50 new characters in one weekend feels productive, but you'll forget most of them without proper review.
-Slow and steady with spaced repetition beats cramming every time.
+Memorize slowly and steadily with spaced repetition beats cramming every time.

 Knowing whether your practice is actually working helps maintain motivation and adjust your approach.

-The most obvious test: can you write characters from memory?
+1. The most obvious test: can you write characters from memory?
 Cover up your reference and try writing your target vocabulary.
-If you can produce correct characters with proper stroke order, your practice is working.
+If you can produce correct characters with proper stroke order, your writing has improved.
 If you're blanking or making consistent mistakes, you need more review.

-Recognition versus production gap indicates where you need work.
-If you can read characters easily but struggle to write them, you need more active writing practice.
+3. Recognition versus production gap indicates where you need work.
+If you can read characters easily but struggle to handwrite them, you need more active writing practice.
 If you can write characters but don't recognize them quickly when reading, you need more reading exposure.

-Real world application is the ultimate test.
+4. Real world application is the ultimate test.
 Can you fill out a form in Chinese?
-Write a short message to a language partner?
+Write a short message to a language teacher?
 Take notes during a Chinese lesson?
 If your practice translates to actual functional writing, you're on the right track.

-Anyway, if you want to put these characters to use with real Chinese content, Migaku's browser extension lets you look up words instantly while reading articles or watching videos.
+Anyway, if you want to put these characters to use with real Chinese content, Migaku's browser extension and app let you look up words instantly while reading articles or watching videos.
+By adding words to flashcards, you can check the English and Chinese meanings with a dictionary.
+Reviewing the recordings to check if your handwriting is correct becomes way easier, too.
 Makes the whole immersion learning process way more practical.
 There's a 10-day free trial if you want to check it out.